 That said, I used my Farpoint 40 when I hiked the 154km West Highland Way trail in Scotland.
-It certainly did not perform as well as a proper hiking pack would have but held up much better than I expected it to.
+It certainly didn’t perform as well as a proper hiking pack but held up much better than I expected it to.

-No, neither the Farpoint nor the Fairview are waterproof.
-However, they have a decent level of water resistance to them.
+No, the Farpoint isn’t waterproof.
+However, it has a decent level of water resistance.
 If you get stuck out in the odd shower, don’t panic too much.
 As long as you don’t get caught in a proper deluge, your stuff will remain dry.

 If you are expecting to encounter heavy rainfall often, it would be worth picking up a pack cover.
-Sadly these do cost extra because Osprey doesn’t often include them in their travel backpack range.
+Sadly these do cost extra because Osprey doesn’t include one with the Farpoint.

 Farpoint 40-litre vs Farpoint 55-litre?

-The Farpoint and Fairview both come in 40-litre, 55-litre and 70-litre variations.
-There is also an 80-litre version of the Farpoint available but the 40 and 55-litre variants are easily the most popular.
+The Farpoint comes in 40-litre, 55-litre and 70-litre variations.
+There is also an 80-litre version available but the 40 and 55-litre models are easily the most popular.

 The 55-litre option is actually two bags.
 One 42-litre main pack with a detachable 13-litre daypack.
 This can be super useful for travellers who don’t mind checking luggage and would rather have some extra space.

-For those of us who like travelling with carry on only, the dimensions of the 55-litre Farpoint/Fairview are just too large.
+For those of us who like travelling with carry on only, the dimensions of the 55-litre Farpoint is just too large.
 Even when you remove the daypack, the main pack is fractionally overall hand luggage specifications.
 Some travellers have got these bags onto flights as hand luggage but I wouldn’t count on it.

 Will the Osprey Farpoint fit under a plane seat?